MoscowskyAnton/BD1/README.md

  **Do same for real robot**
   - [ ] Develop and construct real model

-## How to install
+# How to install
-0. Ofcource you need installed ROS Noetic (need for python3)
+0. Of cource you need installed ROS Noetic (need for python3)
 1. Install additional ROS packages
 ```bash
 sudo apt install ros-noetic-joint-trajectory-controller